Pentanal

 Pentanal (also called valeraldehyde) is the organic compound with molecular formula C4H9CHO.
 Classified as an alkyl aldehyde, it is a colorless volatile liquid.
-Its odor is described as fermented, bready, fruity, nutty, berry.
+Its odor is described as fermented, bready, fruity, nutty, or berry-like.

 Production

 Pentanal is obtained by hydroformylation of butene.
 Also C4 mixtures can be used as starting material like the so-called raffinate II, which is produced by steam cracking and contains (Z)- and (E)-2-butene, 1-butene, butane and isobutane.
 The conversion to the product is accomplished with synthesis gas in the presence of a catalyst consisting of a rhodium-bisphosphite complex and a sterically hindered secondary amine with a selectivity toward pentanal of at least 90%.

 Use

 Pentanal undergoes the reactions characteristic of any alkyl aldehyde, i.e., oxidations, condensations, and reductions.
 2-Octanone, produced for use in the fragrance industry, is obtained by the condensation of acetone and pentanal, followed by hydrogenation of the alkene.

 2-Propyl-2-heptenal is obtained from pentanal by aldol condensation, which is hydrogenated to the saturated branched 2-propylheptanol.
 This alcohol serves as a starting material for the PVC plasticizer di-2-propylheptyl phthalate (DPHP).

 Pentanal (valeraldehyde) is oxidized to give valeric acid.

+The acetal between pentanal and hexylene glycol is called Herboxane [54546-26-8].